rajeshsatpathy1/habit-quest/README.md

 -   **Dynamic XP System**: Higher levels require more XP, keeping the challenge alive.
 -   **Soft Delete & History**: Deleting a habit archives it.
 Your history and XP are preserved.
 -   **Autocomplete**: Quickly recreate past habits with smart suggestions.
--   **Calendar View**: Visualize your consistency with a monthly activity calendar.
+-   **Enhanced Calendar View**: Visualize your consistency, including tracked missed tasks for better analysis.
+-   **Collapsible Form**: A tidier interface with a collapsible "Add Habit" form.
 -   **Offline Support**: Continue your quest even without internet.
 Progress syncs automatically when you reconnect.
 -   **Habit Decay Insights**: Clear visualization of how habit neglect affects your stats, with helpful tooltips.
--   **Smart Streaks**: Tracks daily, weekly, and monthly streaks accurately.
+-   **Smart Streaks**: Tracks daily, weekly, and monthly streaks accurately with intelligent labels.
+-   **Improved Analytics**: More accurate monthly and yearly completion rates tailored to habit frequency.
+-   **Global Private Access (NEW)**: Securely access your app from any device, anywhere using Tailscale.
+See [TAILSCALE.md](TAILSCALE.md).
 -   **Responsive Design**: Works great on desktop and mobile devices.
 -   **Data Safety**: SQLite database ensures your progress is saved locally.
 -   **Advanced Actions**: Feature-flagged "Reset Data" option for starting fresh.